Kubernetes Installation

 - A certificate manager with a ACME provider: cert-manager

-- Only if you run external services (PostgreSQL and Redis) in Kubernetes: the ability to provision persistent volumes in your cluster
+- If you let the chart deploy PostgreSQL or Redis, or if you run external services in Kubernetes: the ability to provision persistent volumes in your cluster

 - Your local environment with CLI to interact with Kubernetes API: